vinala/docs/src/atomium.md

 #### Comments

 Atomium allows you to define comments in your views.
-However, unlike HTML comments, Blade comments are not included in the HTML returned by your application, comments could be one line or block of code :
+However, unlike HTML comments, Atomium comments are not included in the HTML returned by your application, comments could be one line or block of code :

 ```php
 /// This is one line comment